 In Prekmurje region of Slovenia a watchtower Vinarium Lendava offers an incredible 360° view of four different countries.
 From 53.3 meters on the highest platform of the tower you can see not only the green hills and small villages of Slovenia, but with clear weather the views reach neighboring Austria, Croatia and Hungary.

 Moutain Pass Vršič reaches 1.611 meters and connects Kranjska Gora with Trenta and the Soča valley.
 With its 50 serpentines the ride offers some amazing views of the majestic Julian Alps.
 On the way you can stop at Jasna Lake and Russian Chapel or take time to look for Ajdovska deklica – a girl’s face in the mountain cliffs.
-If you like hiking, Vršič is also a starting point for many beautiful hikes.
+If you like hiking, Vršič is also a starting point for many beautiful hikes and for visiting upper Soča Valley.